KingTheSim/blockchain_project/README.md

 22.03.2023
 Reverted to a really old version of the blockchain.
 Here, all of the functionalities work.
 I'll continue from this point and try to not create non-working spaghetty code.

+24.03.2023
+Worked on the implementation of a trainer, that uses SQL files as datasets.
+It's yet to be tested.